-This is a good option for a family beach holiday, with older kids, on a picturesque (but expensive) Greek island.
-Most rooms can take extra kids guests (either on single beds or built-in sofabeds), the pool is large with a shallow end for kids, and the nearest beach (Ornos, 10 mins' walk away) has space to spread out (unlike other Mykonian beaches).
+This is a good option for a family beach holiday with older kids, on a picturesque (but expensive) Greek island.
+Most rooms can take extra kids guests (either on single beds or built-in sofabeds), the pool is large with a shallow end for kids, and the nearest beach (Ornos, 10 mins' walk away) has space to spread out (unlike other Mykonian beaches, although it is covered with sunloungers).
 There are plenty of watersports and restaurants a short walk away.

 Babies (0-1 years), Teens (over 12)